 Stroke symbol layers are components of symbols

-Draws linear geometry with a single solid color
+Draws linear geometry with a single solid color and width

 Draws linear geometry with an image file